Best NYC movie theaters

 If you’re looking to catch a new blockbuster or awards-season contender, this five-screen throwback is a nice alternative to those maddening multiplexes.
 Crowds are noticeably more respectful, and retro touches like prescreening announcements to turn off your pagers and refrain from smoking add to the old-school charm.
 On certain days and times, admission is reduced to seven bones (Tue, Thu all day; Mon, Wed, Fri until 5pm). $10, seniors and children $7; 3D admission $12, children $9; Tue, Thu (except special occasions) $7; Mon, Wed, Fri until 5pm $7.

 In 2011, Lincoln Center unveiled this ahead-of-the-curve project.
 The center is split into two super-stylish theaters, plus an 87-seat amphitheater that boasts the largest plasma screen in the world.
-Heavyweight directors such as Pedro Almodóvar and Oliver Stone have stopped by to talk shop; microbudget indies, cool retrospectives, and critically acclaimed international films and docs round out the programming. $13; students, seniors and children $9; members $8.
+Heavyweight directors such as Pedro Almodóvar and Oliver Stone have stopped by to talk shop; microbudget indies, cool retrospectives, and critically acclaimed international films and docs round out the programming. $14; students, seniors and children $11; members $9.

 This cinephile haven has arguably the best roster of classic films in town—it’s almost as if the Criterion Collection opened its own theater.
 Many of FF’s revival screenings are presented in spiffy new prints and are occasionally introduced by the stars (Something Wild’s Carroll Baker appears Sat 19 at 4:40pm).
 The lineup of new international indies is top-notch, too.
 If you view moviegoing as a nonchatty—or even solo—endeavor, this is the place for you.
-If you like butter on your popcorn, however, you’re out of luck: FF’s Orville Redenbacher kernels, delicious as they are, come sans the greasy stuff. $12.50, seniors (Mon–Fri before 5pm) and members $7.
+If you like butter on your popcorn, however, you’re out of luck: FF’s Orville Redenbacher kernels, delicious as they are, come sans the greasy stuff. $13, seniors (Mon–Fri before 5pm) and members $7.50.

 This Village standout hosts a wide variety of offerings on its five screens: new shorts and indies, stoner-friendly midnight movies (Eraserhead, The Big Lebowski), and classic and foreign-film retrospectives.
-The series here are typically stellar, but our favorite is Stranger than Fiction, which brings docs, their directors and, occasionally, their subjects to the theater on most Tuesday evenings. $13.50, IFC members $8.50, seniors and children 12 and under $9.50.
+The series here are typically stellar, but our favorite is Stranger than Fiction, which brings docs, their directors and, occasionally, their subjects to the theater on most Tuesday evenings. $14, IFC members $9, seniors and children 12 and under $10.

 This venerable midtown art institution houses three theaters, which hold 50 to 400 film buffs each.
 It’s a prime spot for classic, arty, under-the-radar and cult fare from across the globe.
-Currently, MoMA is in the midst of its “Art Theater Guild and Japanese Underground Cinema, 1960–1986” series (through Feb 10).
-Take advantage of Target Free Friday Nights, when admission to the museum (and all screenings) will cost you zilch between 4 and 8pm. $12, seniors $10, students $8, children free, Fri 4–8pm free.
+Currently, MoMA is in the midst of its “Scorsese Screens” series (through Sept 6), in which they're showing 33 of the world-cinema masterpieces that had a formative influence on the work of America’s greatest living director. $12, seniors $10, students $8, children free, Fri 4–8pm free.

 While promoting the reopening of Astoria’s ginormous homage to the silver screen in 2011, film curator David Schwartz described heading into the 267-seat theater as “entering a spaceship and going on a voyage.”
 We’re hard-pressed to characterize the trippy, almost podlike space any better.
 Moving Image manages to land some big gets for Q&As (such as Lincoln scribe Tony Kushner) and programs an intriguing mix of cutting-edge world and experimental cinema, classics (sometimes in that rarely screened, beautiful 70-millimeter format) and New York premieres. $12, seniors and students $9, children 3–12 $6, members and children under 3 free.

-The current king of NYC eat-and-booze cinemas (for now—the massive Alamo Drafthouse opens in Downtown Brooklyn in 2015, and then the jury will be out), this popular hybrid serves themed top-shelf cocktails and eats during first-run showings.
+The current king of NYC eat-and-booze cinemas (at least until the Alamo Drafthouse opens in Brooklyn, though plans for that theater have changed so many times that we're no longer holding our breath), this popular hybrid serves themed top-shelf cocktails and eats during first-run showings.
 Nitehawk also programs old faves, brunch and midnight screenings, bands playing over experimental shorts by locals, and viewings that include a beer-pairing dinner. $11, seniors and children $9.